tr31zh/yacd/README.md

 ## Intro

 Yet another COVID-19 dashboard
 You can find this app here http://yacd.herokuapp.com/
+The raw data is extracted from https://github.com/CSSEGISandData/COVID-19

 ## Description